Skip to main content

 Overview

-The Laso Finance API uses two authentication mechanisms:
+The Laso Finance API uses three authentication mechanisms:

-2. Bearer tokens — For free authenticated endpoints (/get-card-data).
-Pass an id_token as a Bearer token in the Authorization header.
+3. Bearer tokens.
+For authenticated endpoints like /get-card-data, /get-account-balance, etc. Pass an id_token as a Bearer token in the Authorization header.

 Getting tokens

-Call GET /auth (costs $0.001 USDC) or GET /get-card to receive auth credentials:
+Call GET /auth (free) or GET /get-card (which costs the card amount in USDC) to receive auth credentials:

 {